Evie-Skinner18/CodebarTechTests/README.md

 # Demystifying Tech Tests
-My preparation for coaching at the Codebar workshop
+My preparation for coaching at the Codebar workshop, and continuous improvement post-workshop.

 # _C#_
 ## Fizz Buzz